DRIVE SMART Virginia is committed to raising awareness and changing behavior to improve the safety of Virginia roadways.

 April is Distracted Driving Awareness Month.

-One of the most dangerous things you can do when you’re driving is to reach for your phone.
-Talking and texting are both distractions.
-Distracted driving has been called a serious epidemic in the United States.
-80% of all crashes can be attributed to some form of driver distraction.
-In 2010 nearly 3.100 people were killed in distraction affected crashes.
+More than 3,000 people are killed each year in motor vehicle crashes involving distracted drivers.
 Throughout the year we partner with organizations and work to educate Virginians about the dangers of taking their eyes and mind off the road.
 Along with cell phone use, eating, drinking, personal grooming, reading, and even tending to pets and children also contribute to hundreds of thousands of crashes each year.

-September is Virginia Bicyclist and Pedestrian Awareness Month.
+October is Virginia Bicyclist and Pedestrian Awareness Month.

 Bicyclists and pedestrians have responsibilities too.
 We partner with bike and pedestrian groups to foster a close working relationship with the goal of reducing the number of crashes, injuries and fatalities.